abailoni/introduction-to-UM-course/content/en/homepage/why-course.md

 ---
-title: "Where are you in your meditation practice right now?"
+title: "Join A Live, Free, Virtual, 8-Weeks Class to Start or Deepen Your Meditation Practice"
-header_menu_title: "Why this course?"
+header_menu_title: "Why This Course?"
-navigation_menu_title: "Why this course?"
+navigation_menu_title: "Why This Course?"
 weight: 1
 header_menu: true
 ---

+---
+_In the course you'll learn techniques to systematically optimize your existing contemplative practices (if you have any) and strengthen your focus so you can be more present in your life, your work, and with the people close to you._
+{.center}

+---

 ![Meditation](/images/where-in-meditation.jpg)

+&nbsp;

+## Where are you in your meditation practice right now?
+{.center}

 **Maybe you're brand new to meditation** and you're not sure how to start or what to do, so  you'd like clear, "how to" instructions on how to practice.